Jamie Blackett: Political career

 In 2020, Blackett became the Deputy Leader of the Alliance for Unity, a party which was founded by George Galloway to contest the 2021 Scottish Parliament election.
 The registered name of the party became All for Unity, with Blackett as the Leader and Galloway as the Nominating Officer and Lead Spokesperson.
 In the election, Galloway stood as the lead candidate, with Blackett as second, in the South Scotland electoral region.
-He and Galloway spoke out against what they saw as the ‘Ulsterisation’ of Scotland, Blackett linking it to his first-hand experience as a soldier in Northern Ireland.
+He and Galloway spoke out against what they saw as the increasingly corrupt and extreme nationalism of the Scottish National Party and the ‘Ulsterisation’ of Scotland, Blackett linking it to his first-hand experience as a soldier in Northern Ireland.
 Blackett later broke with Galloway and All for Unity was de-registered as a political party.

+Blackett has become increasingly active as a countryside campaigner.
+He is an ambassador for Love British Food In July 2026 he founded Ground Cry, the campaign to save meadow birds, waders and other ground nesting birds.